metrorailings/OwlBlog/content/posts/2021-preseason-review-colts.md

 _Chris Ballard (GM), Frank Reich (HC), Marcus Brady (New OC), Matt Eberflus (DC)_

 **VEGAS OVER/UNDER**
-8\.5
+9\.5

 **STAFF TURNOVER**
-The Colts lost Nick Sirianni over to the Eagles.
-Not much of a big loss though - head coach Frank Reich is the architect of this offense.
-Still, we do see some shuffling along the coaching ranks as a result of Marcus Brady being promoted to offensive coordinator.
+The Colts lost offensive coordinator Nick Sirianni over to the Eagles.
+Not much of a big loss though - head coach Frank Reich was always the architect of this offense.
+Still, we do see some shuffling along the coaching ranks as a result of Marcus Brady being promoted to Sirianni's old role.
 Some assistant offensive coaches from last year have been replaced or reassigned elsewhere.

 ***